Geography of Kuwait: Biodiversity

 Currently, 444 species of birds have been recorded in Kuwait, 18 species of which breed in the country.
 Due to its location at the head of the Persian Gulf near the mouth of the Tigris–Euphrates river, Kuwait is situated at the crossroads of many major bird migration routes and between two and three million birds pass each year.
 Kuwait's marine and littoral ecosystems contain the bulk of the country's biodiversity heritage.
 The marshes in northern Kuwait and Jahra have become increasingly important as a refuge for passage migrants.

 Twenty eight species of mammal are found in Kuwait; animals such as gerboa, desert rabbits and hedgehogs are common in the desert.
-Large carnivores, such as the wolf, caracal and jackal, are longer present.
 Among the endangered mammalian species are the red fox and wild cat.
 Forty reptile species have been recorded although none are endemic to Kuwait.

 Kuwait, Oman and Yemen are the only locations where the endangered smoothtooth blacktip shark is confirmed as occurring.

 Kuwaiti islands are important breeding areas for four species of tern and the socotra cormorant.
 Kubbar Island has been recognised an Important Bird Area (IBA) by BirdLife International because it supports a breeding colony of white-cheeked terns.